Every day in the UK, 10 children and young people will receive the devastating news that they have cancer. Of those 10, two will not survive.

-Of those lucky enough to survive, many will have long-term side-effects that may significantly impact their lives forever.
-This Childhood Cancer Awareness Month, we’re asking for your help to give every child the chance to grow up and fulfil their dreams.
+Of those that survive, many will have long-term side-effects that may significantly impact their lives forever.
+This Childhood Cancer Awareness Month 2023, we’re asking for your help to give every child the chance to grow up and fulfil their dreams.

-This September, get involved in our Childhood Cancer Awareness Month Campaign.
+This September, get involved in this year’s Childhood Cancer Awareness Month.
 Here are some of the ways you can help.

 Your generous support is helping us to fund important new research that will help to give children with cancer a better chance to fulfil their dreams.

 Each year, we raise awareness of Childhood Cancer Awareness Month in the form of events and stories.
 Here are a few of our previous milestones.